frank06/ranger/README.md

 // Configuration options

-context // the root node from where XPaths should be calculated
+context // the root node from where XPaths should be calculated (in case of working with an iframe, supply the new document)

 ignoreSelector // a querySelector-compatible selector whose selection will be skipped when serializing

-document // supply when different than global document (i.e. iframes)

 // Get the text nodes defined in that range